 The Superintendent is directed to develop administrative procedures that implement this policy.
 These procedures are to be developmentally appropriate and are available in the Superintendent's office.
 When an investigation involves minor children, parents will be notified - in accordance with administrative procedures.
-Notice of Nondiscrimination The Masconomet Regional School District does not discriminate on the basis of race, color, religion, homelessness, national origin, age, gender, gender identity, sexual orientation, or disability in admission to, access to, employment in, or treatment in its programs and activities.
+Notice of Nondiscrimination The Masconomet Regional School District color, religion, homelessness, national origin, age, gender, gender identity, sexual orientation, or disability in admission to, access to, employment in, or treatment in its programs and activities.